How U.S. Airlines Are Regulated

 Scope Clauses and Automation

-A significant labor issue in modern aviation is automation and scope.
-RLA contracts include "scope clauses" that limit an airline's ability to outsource work or automate jobs.
-For example, a scope clause might require that a certain percentage of aircraft maintenance be performed in-house rather than outsourced to third-party repair stations.
+Labor agreements in modern aviation.
 A scope clause might also limit the airline's ability to expand regional carrier operations (regional carriers have lower labor costs).
 These clauses constrain operational efficiency in exchange for job security.
-When an airline attempts to modify scope (e.g., expand regional flying to cut costs), negotiation often becomes contentious.
+When an airline attempts to modify scope (e.g., expand regional flying to cut costs), negotiation in many cases becomes contentious.
 For example, American Airlines and its Allied Pilots Association have negotiated scope agreements limiting regional capacity and aircraft size to protect mainline pilot jobs.

 ---